COGS18/COGS18.github.io/_build/materials/Exam-Prep/Exam2-Review-Answers.md

 ```

-The exam questions will be more involved than this example.
+The exam question will be more involved than this example.
 It's meant to combine all the pieces we've learned this quarter (classes w/ methods, conditionals, etc).

 **Part B**